 - Informing. providers can use the policy holder’s driving data.
 With their consent, insurance providers can draft a report and analysis and help the drivers focus on safe driving.
 Avoiding distracted driving behaviors will not only keep people safe by preventing accidents, but it will also benefit them financially through discounts and other incentives.

+We hope you learned a lot about the dangerous roads and intersections in Denver.
 Staying focused while driving is only a small price to pay for your safety.
-The technology around us can be distracting but these can also be used for our own safety.
+The technology around us can be distracting but it can also be used for our own safety.
 Besides, that is the goal of our innovators — to let us live convenient and safer day-to-day lives.